GEM Applications are now open! Click the link above to apply.

 The Growing Early Minds (GEM) program is designed to inspire and engage students in grades 1–4.
 Students will be exposed to concepts and themes that feed their curious minds.
 Social and emotional curriculum components focus on fostering autonomy, encouraging development of a growth mindset and developing effective collaboration skills.
 GEM is open to all interested students; scholarships are available.

-The GEM program was created for our youngest learners and is unique in that we offer two opportunities to participate during the year: our traditional in-person summer camp or a winter session offered over five consecutive Saturday mornings in January and February.
+The GEM program was created for our youngest learners and is unique in that we offer two opportunities to participate during the year: our traditional in-person summer camp or a winter session offered over five consecutive Saturday mornings.
 There will be two summer sessions.
 Students can choose to attend the first session, the second session, or both sessions.

 GEM students may or may not have been identified as advanced.
 The program offers any young learner an entry-level challenge and engagement opportunity to discover their interests.
 It is also designed as a resource and community for parents and students who are searching for a way to stimulate young minds outside of a traditional classroom setting.

 Students will be exposed to new concepts to feed their curiosity.
-Pacing is flexible and offers a combination of synchronous discussions and pre-recorded segments.
 Each class is small (up to 15 students) and crafted to enrich learning and introduce new areas of interest, helping students expand their knowledge about the world and discover how much there truly is to learn.

 What to expect